 - Create detailed reports

-The earning potential is massive.
-Experienced specialists charge $65+ per hour, and some make six figures annually.
-Even beginners can start at $12-15 per hour.
+You can earn a lot of money in this field.
+Experienced specialists can charge over $65 per hour, and some make six figures each year.
+Even beginners can start at $12 to $15 per hour.

-To get started, get Google Ads certified.
-The certifications are free and show potential clients you know what you’re doing.
+To begin, get Google Ads certified.
+The certifications are free, and they show potential clients that you know how to do the job.

 6. Technical Writer